 This amazing collaboration is inspired by the best British Fantasy authors and the cake artists had to choose a story and a character to work from.

-My inspiration is Mr Tumnus form the books of Chronicles of Narnia by C.S Lewis.
+My inspiration is Mr. Tumnus from the book Chronicles of Narnia by C.S Lewis.

 Organized by: Maria Magrat